tolo/InterfaCSS/README.markdown

 ------
 In the layout department, InterfaCSS can help you in these ways:

-* Make it easier to create the view hierarcy through the use of the builder methods defined in [`ISSViewBuilder`](InterfaCSS/UI/ISSViewBuilder.h) or by using an XML-based [view definition file](https://github.com/tolo/InterfaCSS/wiki/View-Definition-File-Reference).
+* Make it easier to create the view hierarchy through the use of the builder methods defined in [`ISSViewBuilder`](InterfaCSS/UI/ISSViewBuilder.h) or by using an XML-based [view definition file](https://github.com/tolo/InterfaCSS/wiki/View-Definition-File-Reference).
 * Make positioning and sizing of views easier, by making it possible to use parent relative values when setting frame, bounds and center properties in the stylesheet.

-### Create the view hierarcy
+### Create the view hierarchy

 #### Using ISSViewBuilder view builder methods
-ISSViewBuilder lets you programmatically create a view heirarchy in a quick and convenient way, that also makes it very easy to understand the layout of the view tree.
+ISSViewBuilder lets you programmatically create a view hierarchy in a quick and convenient way, that also makes it very easy to understand the layout of the view tree.
 You can easily assign created view to properties (see examples below) and you may optionally specify multiple style classes for each view (separated by space or comma).

 Example of using ISSViewBuilder in the `loadView method of a view controller: